-All extension of secured credit facilities as deemed prudent, should be appropriately and adequately collateralised.
-A credit proposal is considered secured only when the entire proposal is fully covered by approved collateral/securities within their approved margins as set out in the relevant credit policy/standard.
-GCC or the relevant credit approving is empowered to approve any inclusion of new acceptable collaterals/securities.
+All extension of secured credit facilities deemed prudent, must be appropriately and adequately collateralised.
+A credit proposal is considered secured only when the entire proposal is fully covered by approved collateral/securities within their approved margins as set out in the relevant credit policy standard.
+GCC or the relevant credit approving authority is empowered to approve any inclusion of new acceptable collaterals/securities.